 • Have an exchange.
 Your tot will have an easier time separating from their old friend the pacifier if they get something in return…like a great big-kid toy that you can shop for together!

 The most important tip: Be positive, but don’t get too excited.
-Some kids suddenly balk and decide they’re not ready yet. (“Mommy, sometimes I’m not a big boy!”)
+Some kids suddenly balk and decide they’re not ready to give up their pacifier quite yet. (“Mommy, sometimes I’m not a big boy!”)
 And you don’t want to make your child feel like a failure or make them think that they’re letting you down. (“Okay…I guess you love it so much you don’t want to say bye-bye to it yet…maybe next week?”)

 Taking Away a Pacifier Can Take Time